kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

-    $ git ubuntu submit --reviewer canonical-server-packageset-reviewers --target-branch debian/sid Your merge proposal is now available at: https://code.launchpad.net/~kstenerud/ubuntu/+source/at/+git/at/+merge/358655 If it looks ok, please move it to the 'Needs Review' state.
+    $ git ubuntu submit --reviewer canonical-server-packageset-reviewers --target-branch debian/sid Your merge proposal is now available at: https://code.launchpad.net/~kstenerud/ubuntu/+source/at/+git/at/+merge/358655 If it looks OK, please move it to the 'Needs Review' state.

 * If this fails, [do it manually](#submit-merge-proposal-manually)